cguz/task-management-service/README.md

 * Simulate randomly the failure of a task.
 The task can fail with a probability of 0.05.
 * Separate the task generation from the task execution.
 Allowing to add more tasks and monitor their execution easily.
 * Add two more states, CANCEL, and PAUSE (explained later).
+* Implement integration test.
+The Unit test can be implemented similarl way.

 ### Design